tewhatuora/api-standards/docs/api-concepts/01-Introduction.md

 ## Scope

-This section contains the business context for API standards and their use within Te Whatu Ora.
+This section contains the business context for API standards and their use within Health NZ.
 It describes the value of API standards when promoting innovation in the health sector.

 ## Target audience